 In 2010, Learning Curve UK, as a subsidiary of RC2 (originally Racing Champions) took over all the Britains and ERTL Farm Models.
 Finally in 2011, TOMY took over the ownership, adding their expertise in making toys for children including a John Deere preschool range for budding farmers.

-Today, Britains is Europe’s oldest specialist in agricultural toys and collectibles and has established itself with high quality innovation in perfectly replicated diecast miniatures, whilst remaining true to its over 95 year heritage.
+In 2021, Britains is celebrating 100 years as Europe’s oldest specialist in agricultural toys and collectibles, having established itself with high quality innovation in perfectly replicated diecast miniatures.
 Britains offers a full range of diecast farm models including tractors, implements, vehicles and accessories, allowing children aged 3+ to build their farm, as well as constantly refreshing and updating our collection for our enthusiasts.
 Britains is continuously supported through the ongoing farming press reviews we receive about new product releases, as well as model shows and agricultural events.

 Thank you to Racing Champions, First Gear as well as our consultant, Warner Hall, for provided the history of the Britains brand.